Blakeboirn History, Family Crest & Coats of Arms

 Further to the north in Scotland, the name was derived from "one or other of several small places so named.
 Willelmus de Blakeburne was witness in 1243 to the ratification of the gift of the church of Lescelyn to Lundors.
 Robert de Blakeburne of Berwickshire rendered homage in 1296 [to King Edward I of England].
 William de Blakburne appears as Abbot of Cambuskenneth, 1394.

-Important Dates for the Blakeboirn family
+Early History of the Blakeboirn family

 This web page shows only a small excerpt of our Blakeboirn research.
 Another 152 words (11 lines of text) covering the years 1202, 1243, 1296, 1501, 1658, 1743, 1652, 1652, 1669, 1683, 1741, 1700, 1705, 1690 and 1786 are included under the topic Early Blakeboirn History in all our PDF Extended History products and printed products wherever possible.